Commercialized holidays such as Valentine’s or Singles’ Day tend to cause widespread panic among those currently unattached.

 A relative newcomer compared to the others, Zhongtong was founded in 2002 and combines delivery with other services such as logistics, e-commerce, and printing.

-City dweller may have easy access to outlets, and those living in the countryside will find it harder to obtain reliable service from Zhongtong.
+City-dweller have easy access to outlets, but those living in the countryside may find it harder to obtain reliable service from Zhongtong.